jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 Unspent luck coins expire after the following session.

-## Magical Items

-Once held, it is obvious if an item is magical or not.
-An item's magical properties can only be identified through experimentation or the use of a spell.

-Characters can attune to a number of magical items equal to their proficiency bonus.

-## The Oaken Table
+### The Oaken Table

 In the middle of the tavern sits an oaken table, upon which past adventurers have carved a map of the surrounding region.
 The PCs can carve additions into this map.
 They can also make a rubbing to be carried abroad.
 The oaken table can be a real object in the world or simply a metaphor.

-## Proficiency

-If a PC has both a skill and a tool proficiency that apply to a check, they may roll with advantage.

-## Saving Throws

-If an effect grants a bonus to an ability check, be it numerical or advantage, that same bonus is applied to saving throws for that ability.
-In addition, if an effect grants a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.

-## Skill and Ability Checks

-Checks are only made when the task is possible to do and the outcome is uncertain and potentially dangerous.
-If something would have a DC of 5 or lower, no check is needed.
-The character can simply accomplish the task.
-Also, if 5 plus the character's relevant modifiers (ability and proficiency bonuses) would meet or exceed the DC, the task is automatically successful without a roll.
-Conversely, if something would have a DC higher than 30, no check is made.
-The task is impossible for the character to accomplish.

-Rolling a 1 is always a failure and rolling a 20 is always a success, even if the modified roll would not have failed or succeeded numerically when compared to the DC of the task.
-For example, a roll of 20 + 2 WIS + 2 proficiency would still succeed on a DC 25 task even though the roll only adds up to 24.
-Failing or succeeding a roll in such a way introduces new complications or advantages.

-Failing a roll doesn't always mean failing a check.
-At the DM's discretion, a failed roll can still accomplish a given task, provided some other complication or danger is introduced.
-For example, a roll to pick a lock might fail to meet the DC of the task, but the character could still manage to pick the lock.
-In such a case, it may have taken so long that a roving monster stumbled upon the party in the process, introducing a new danger.
-Players can request this compromise from the DM after a failed role, but the DM is under no obligation to offer it.

-Passive checks are not used.
-Instead, the DM will call for a roll when a check wouldn't automatically succeed or fail.
-In rare cases, the DM may make such rolls on the player character's behalf in private.
+Either way, the dungeon master provides a map to the players that they may motify as they explore and gain new information.

+### Pushing a Roll

+To push a roll, a PC may gain one point of exhaustion in exchange for rerolling all dice involved.
+They may keep rerolling and gaining additional point of exhaustion until they have six points of exhaustion and begin making death saves, at which point the roll automatically succeeds.

-## Time
+### Time

 When a play session ends in a safe location, it is up to the PCs how much in-game time passes before the next session.
 They should agree on a duration.
 In cases where consensus cannot be had, the average is taken.